dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 of this application.
-The *Container* Components `subscribe` to the `store` just like *before* and update their `state` in response to its' changes, however what changed is how they *access* the `store`.
+The *Container* Components `subscribe` to the `store` just like *before* and update their `state` in response to its changes, however what changed is how they *access* the `store`.
 Previously they would *access* a top-level variable but this approach does not *scale*